Moonshine-IDE/Moonshine-IDE/README.md

 ## License

-Moonshine is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details
+Moonshine-IDE is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details